Sunday, 1 July 2012

 The Birth of Capitalism- A 21st Century Perspective- Henry Heller -Pluto Press 2012-Part One

-The book is a 21st century discussion and polemic on a very old debate in and outside the Marxist movement.
+The book is a 21st-century discussion and polemic on a timeworn debate in and outside the Marxist movement.
 The controversy over the transition from feudalism to capitalism debate has been waged since the early part of the 20th century.
-Heller insists that an understanding of the transition debate is key to understanding the nature of the capitalist crisis today.
-It should be warned that the subject of the book is complex and requires a lot of background reading.
+Heller insists that an understanding of the change debate is fundamental to understanding the nature of the capitalist crisis today.
+It should be warned that the subject of the book is complicated and requires a lot of background reading.
 For someone new to the subject this is advisable.

 The conception of a transition from feudalism to capitalism had been under attack from the early 1970s.
 As Dominic Alexander states “ The origins of the capitalist system in a series of revolutionary transformations, political, industrial and even scientific was once broadly accepted, sometimes celebrated, by mainstream history.
 For over thirty years now, however, the relevance of the very concept of revolution to social change has been under systematic attack.
 One choice means of neutralising the idea of revolution is to posit the problem of ‘continuity and change’ in history.
 Approached with suitably myopic terms of reference, it is always possible to eliminate the discontinuities across time and to find that revolutionary phases in fact changed little.
 It is now possible to reject the very notion of a capitalist mode of production and any transition from ‘feudalism to capitalism’, by claiming, for example, the long existence of a single ‘world system’ of trade”.

-Heller’s book is somewhat misleadingly titled as it largely consists of an open polemic against the positions of the “Trotskyist” historian Robert Brenner.
-In fact the only person mentioned more times in the book than Brenner is Marx.
+Heller’s book is somewhat misleadingly titled as it mainly consists of an open polemic against the positions of the “Trotskyist” historian Robert Brenner.
+In fact, the only person mentioned more times in the book than Brenner is Marx.

 This is clearly not the approach of Brenner who opposed a "conceptual and chronological divide" between feudalism and capitalism.
 Heller makes a serious case against Brenner in that he believes Brenner has an Anglo-centrist viewpoint.
 In that Brenner ignores the fact that capitalism did not occur solely in Britain in the early modern period.

-Another charge hurled at Brenner is that he is “guilty of economic determinism in his disregard of the importance of the state as "the ultimate linchpin of capitalism".
-To Heller’s credit he does attempt to place the origins of capitalism as an economic system in its correct historical setting.
-His book is an attempt to give a more all rounded and dialectical approach to understanding this complex historical puzzle.
-He is also correct to criticize an over dependence of many studies that concentrate solely on appearance of capitalism in England.
+Another charge hurled at Brenner is that he is “guilty of economic determinism in his disregard of the importance of the state as "the ultimate linchpin of capitalism."
+To Heller’s credit, he does attempt to place the origins of capitalism as an economic system in its correct historical setting.
+His book is an attempt to give a more all rounded and rational approach to understanding this complex historical puzzle.
+He is also correct to criticize an over dependence of many studies that concentrate solely on the appearance of capitalism in England.

 Heller also rails against historians who concentrate too heavily on what he calls ‘euro-centrism’ in discussing the origins of capitalism.
 He accuses Brenner of this as well.
-To be honest this is not the place to answer this charge and would require a doctoral thesis to refute or agree with this premise.
-What I would say that while Heller makes some correct points regarding previous historiography on the subject of the transition he fails to clearly put his own position and more importantly to apply an orthodox Marxist position using the previous writings of the great Marxist thinkers of both the 19th and 20th century.
+To be honest, this is not the place to answer this charge and would require a doctoral thesis to refute or agree with this premise.
+What I would say that while Heller makes some right points regarding the previous historiography on the subject of the transition, he fails to clearly put his own position and more importantly to apply an orthodox Marxist position using the previous writings of the great Marxist thinkers of both the 19th and 20th century.

-While I am not saying that a mechanical application of say Leon Trotsky’s analysis on the Law of combined and uneven development is required even a cursory look at it (which Heller does not do in his book) would add a great deal of clarification.
+While I am not saying that a mechanical application of say Leon Trotsky’s analysis of the Law of combined and uneven development is required even a cursory look at it (which Heller does not do in his book) would add lots of clarification.

 Brenner does not apply Trotsky’s method either.
-Heller as I said earlier describes Brenner as a Trotskyist.
-(Brenner writes for the Solidarity website) This is a careless and inaccurate statement.
-From even a cursory look at the website Solidarity for which Against the Current is a part you can see that far from being an orthodox Trotskyist he is what I would term a left radical.
-Heller throughout the book describes Brenner and his supporters as “political Marxists”.
-Perhaps a more accurate term to describe Brenner is political historian in the mode of E H Carr.
+Heller, as I said earlier, describes Brenner as a Trotskyist.
+(Brenner writes for the Solidarity website) This is an irresponsible and inaccurate statement.
+From even a cursory look at the website Solidarity for which Against the Current is a part, you can see that far from being an orthodox Trotskyist he is what I would term a left radical.
+Heller throughout the book describes Brenner and his supporters as “political Marxists.”
+Perhaps a more accurate term to describe Brenner is a political historian in the mode of E H Carr.

 It is clear that there is a dialectical relationship between Brenner’s politics and his historicism.
 Does this make him a bad historian not at all?
 While ones politics does guide a person’s historical method and interest it does not necessarily affect their history writing in a negative way.
 E H Carr’s dictum regarding the bees buzzing in a historian’s head applies here.

-Her research lead her to show that the majority of the biggest merchants who controlled the large chartered overseas trading companies and the government of the city were royalists, while the parliamentarians were 'merchants of the middle rank', .
-They were undoubtedly wealthy, but not the wealthiest men in the city.
-They were “important traders but not directors of the chartered companies”.
+Her research leads her to show that the majority of the biggest merchants who controlled the large chartered overseas trading companies and the government of the city were royalists, while the parliamentarians were 'merchants of the middle rank',.
+They were undoubtedly wealthy, but not the richest men in the city.
+They were “important traders but not directors of the chartered companies.”

 If these capitalist were not the main force behind the transition from feudalism to capitalism, then who were.
-This is not an easy question to answer and to be brutally honest the answer is not really found in Heller’s book.
+This is not an easy question to answer and to be brutally honest the answer is not actually found in Heller’s book.
 Heller does not rule out completely however that these merchants were part of the bourgeoisie.
-According to Dobb's phrases, 'compromised with feudal society' and were 'essentially parasites on the old economic order'.
+According to Dobb's phrases, 'compromised with feudal society' and were 'mostly parasites on the old economic order.'

 How does Brenner' explain the transition from feudalism to capitalism and of the English Revolution?
 He says “the rise of a capitalist aristocracy which was presiding over an agricultural revolution'.
 While the peasants possessed the means of production--land--the feudal class could appropriate part of their production only by juridical and political power, backed by force.
 The weakening of that power, as a result of peasant resistance, caused a crisis from which the feudal class recovered by shifting from claims to power over people to claims to power over land.
 Smaller holdings were consolidated into larger farms, which were cultivated not for subsistence but for the market, by means of wage labour.
 Landlords entered into 'contractual relations with free, market-dependent commercial tenants (who increasingly hired wage workers)...'
 Thus they came to rely on economic means--the market forces that determined land values and rents--rather than political and jurisdictional means to appropriate part of production, and so they became capitalists:...
 Capitalism developed in England from the end of the medieval period by means of the self-transformation of the old structure, specifically the self-transformation of the landed classes.
 As a result, the rise of capitalism took place within the shell of landlord property and thus, in the long run, not in contradiction with and to the detriment of, but rather to the benefit of the landed aristocracy".

-To conclude this part I agree with Manning when he states “Brenner has made an invaluable contribution to understanding the English Revolution by establishing the central role of colonial merchants and colonisation, based on massive research.
+To conclude this part, I agree with Manning when he states “Brenner has made an invaluable contribution to understanding the English Revolution by establishing the central role of colonial merchants and colonization, based on extensive research.
 That will need to be matched by a similar study making the development of industry and the industrial classes equally central”.